Koenkk/zigbee2mqtt.io/docs/advanced/zigbee/01_zigbee_network.md

 ## Zigbee networking

-This section is an overview of how the zigbee protocol stack divides into layers (See [Wikipedia - IP layers](https://en.wikipedia.org/wiki/Internet_protocol_suite#Layer_names_and_number_of_layers_in_the_literature) ).
+This section is an overview of how the Zigbee protocol stack divides into layers (See [Wikipedia - IP layers](https://en.wikipedia.org/wiki/Internet_protocol_suite#Layer_names_and_number_of_layers_in_the_literature) ).
 The number of layers in this type of description often varies; this discussion uses 4:

 1. the physical and MAC layers,
 2. the network and transport layer,